 Add support for new types of data that may become available.

-- Internet2 (I2) bandwidth usage by the McIDAS ADDE protocol routinely exceed 1 TB/week.
+- Internet2 (I2) bandwidth usage by the McIDAS ADDE protocol routinely exceeds several TB/week.
 This ranks second in Advanced Applications use behind the LDM.

 - McIDAS Inquiry Metrics